geotrev/sri-lock/README.md

 Paopu currently only works with Node 14, but will support 10+ in the future.

+Feel free to submit an issue or pull request. :)

 ## Install & Run

 1. Install it in your project: